H.266 Codec: What is Versatile Video Coding (VVC)?

 In this post, we’re going to discuss everything you need to know about H.266 and Versatile Video Coding (VVC).
 We will discuss the meaning of video codec and what it is used for.

 To get started, let’s quickly run through the basics of encoding and codecs.
-We will explore the future of video coding with VVC and one of the most common video codecs, H.266.
+We will explore the future of VVC video coding and one of the most common video codecs, H.266.

 Table of Contents